 How do I get rid of stinging insects?

 Any stinging insect can deliver painful stings when they feel threatened; this is why contacting a professional to remove them from your property is important.
-With over 62 years of experience, you can be sure that the professionals at Ventura Pest Control will be able to remove stinging insects from your property safely.
+With over 63 years of experience treating pests throughout our Ventura County service areas, you can be sure that the professionals at Ventura Pest Control will be able to remove stinging insects from your property safely.

 We understand how stressful a problem with stinging insects can be and generally offer same-day service.
 To learn more about our effective stinging insect control services, call Ventura Pest Control today!